MustafaKhan670093/Sh.a.i.kspear-AI-As-Art/README.md

 ## Challenges I ran into 🧠

 I initially tried making a LSTM based text generator and also tried using simple Markov Models, however, these did not achieve the level of complexity and detail I was looking for.
 Implementing these allowed me to understand how the two work better.
-Nevertheless, moving from this hurdle to using GPT-2 and Hidden Markov Models allowed me to deepen my understanding of how Natural Language Processing (NLP) can both be achieved as well as how it has developed.
+Nevertheless, moving from this hurdle to using GPT-2 and Hidden Markov Models allowed me to deepen my understanding of how Natural Language Processing (NLP) can both be achieved as well as how it has developed over the years.

 ## Accomplishments that I'm proud of 🔥